jpaulin/forcee/feats.md

 Forcee ('foresee') is - so far - a no-BS time tracking tool.
 The basic use is Single user, one project.

+#Basic usage

+Start

+##Keyboard shortcuts

+Forcee is completely driven by keyboard.
+There is just one "mode".
+Remember: if you feel uncomfortable, hit <ESC> key to exit Forcee.

+When you start typing, the sequence of keys is constantly checked whether it makes sense.
+Ie shortest sensible code wins.

+Some categories of entries have details, which are the second letter you type.

+Example:

+c	add Code entry
+f	add Coffee-brewing entry
+s	add a Sauna entry (default 1 hour)

 ###Terminology in Forcee

 Term | Explanation